au-williams/docker-discord-bot/readme.md

 Emitter.emit({ event });
 ```

-_This JavaScript file manages routing events and interactions to plugins and other services.
-If you're listening for a Discord event that's not working, [index.js](index.js) may need to be updated to pass that event to `Emitter.emit({ event })`.
-Plugins don't have a use for the `Emitter` class unless displaying buttons or other components.
-Attaching `Emitter.moreInfoButton` to your [ActionRow](https://discordjs.guide/message-components/action-rows.html#building-action-rows) adds a premade button providing descriptions of those components when clicked._
+This JavaScript file manages routing events and interactions to plugins and other services.
+If you created a `Listener` for a [Discord event](https://discord.com/developers/docs/events/gateway-events#receive-events) that's not working, [index.js](index.js) may need an update to pass that event to `Emitter.emit({ event })`.
+Plugins typically don't have a use for the `Emitter` class unless displaying buttons or other components.
+Attaching `Emitter.moreInfoButton` to your [ActionRow](https://discordjs.guide/message-components/action-rows.html#building-action-rows) adds a pre-made button providing descriptions of those components when clicked.

----

 </details>

 <details>

 <summary>⚙️ services/logger.js</summary>

----
+### ⚙️ services/logger.js

 ```js
 import { Logger } from "../services/logger.js";